csci430-os/assg04/README.md

 2. Clone the repository using the SSH URL to your host file system in VSCode.
 Open up this folder in a Development Container to access and use the build system and development tools.
-4. Confirm that the project builds and runs tests, though tests will initially be failing in this assignment.
+4. Confirm that the project builds and runs tests, though no tests may initially be defined for this assignment.
 If the project does not build on the first checkout, please inform the instructor.
 Confirm that your C++ Intellisense extension is working, and that your code is being formatted according to class style standards when files